ramyghaoui/ITEC491/README.md

-Hello, GitHub!
-This is a change.
-Feature line
+Hello, GitHub with a conflict!